isba1/SWAP/README.md

 1. Fixed bugs relating to overlapping posts
 2. Changed default page to Login page
 3. Changed to Justin's database
+4. Update prerequisites to running web application locally
-4. Update instructions to how to run SWAP web application
+5. Update instructions to how to run SWAP web application